-What is the purpose of behavioral analytics?
+What is the purpose of behavior analytics?

 Threat actors are getting smarter every day, breaching organizations by compromising credentials and servers.
 However, attackers still struggle to accurately mimic the behaviors of systems and users.
 That’s why behavioral analytics is a core tenet for enhanced detection and an important capability of the modern SIEM.